 LS:1023 Leadership Certificate Practicum Class3 s.h.

 Meaningful and educational cocurricular experiences in on-campus leadership positions (i.e., student organization leader, student government leader, residence assistant, student orientation advisor, peer educator, fraternity/sorority leader); active leadership roles and responsibilities (i.e., executive leadership position, initiating and organizing a major event); application of leadership models and theories to practical experiences; for students completing the leadership certificate.
-Prerequisites: LS:3004 or LS:3004.
-Requirements: leadership certificate program enrollment, completion of introductory course requirements (general leadership pillar), completion of 9 s.h. in certificate program, and meet with instructor prior to enrollment.
+Prerequisites: LS:3004 and LS:3012.
+Requirements: leadership certificate program enrollment, completion of 6 s.h. of electives in certificate program, and meet with instructor prior to enrollment.